chadvandy/tw_autogen/override_methods/README.md

 # Overrides Files
-You may create a new overrides file - either using your_username.txt, or something specific, like "fix_episodic_scripting.txt" - to basically fix anything incorrect in the existing CA docs.
+You may create a new overrides file - either using your_username.lua, or something specific, like "fix_episodic_scripting.lua" - to basically fix anything incorrect in the existing CA docs.

-These overrides files should be .txt files, contain **nothing** in them but the edits, and contain a series of the EmmyLua style documentation blocks for whatever you're overriding, with AT LEAST a full empty line between each override.
+These overrides files should be .lua files, contain **nothing** in them but the edits, and contain a series of the EmmyLua style documentation blocks for whatever you're overriding, with AT LEAST a full empty line between each override.
 As an example:

 Say I see the following block in CA's docs (the actual example that made me write this feature):
 ```